karinepcdc/search-algorithms/README.md

 In order to answer theses questions test such and such were made...

 --------------------------------------------------
-Full and detailed report can be found at ...
+Full and detailed report (in portuguese) can be found on the 'report' directory.

 --------------------------------------------------
 --------------------------------------------------
-To compile project:
+To compile project for the first time:

+$ mkdir build
+$ cd build
+$ cmake ..
+$ make

 --------------------------------------------------
 --------------------------------------------------